ondrejsevcik/ondrejsevcik.com/app/blog/_content/learning-how-to-do-nothing.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "Learning how to do nothing",
+title: "Learning how to do nothing"
-  description:
-    "In the last few years, I spent my time reading, listening, or watching some interesting content whenever possible.
-I was hungry to learn more and understand everything.",
+description: "In the last few years, I spent my time reading, listening, or watching some interesting content whenever possible.
+I was hungry to learn more and understand everything."
-  date: "2023-02-15",
+date: "2023-02-15"
-  tags: ["life"],
+tags: ["life"]
-}
+---

 In the last few years, I spent my time reading, listening, or watching some interesting content whenever possible.
 I was hungry to learn more and understand everything.